solomonlr/introduction-to-github-lab_solomon_r/README.md

 In this lab, both you and your partner will make a pull request, merging their own branch to the main branch.

-1. After you've made your commit, you'll notice a message notifying that you can compare and pull request.
+1. After you've made your commit, you'll notice a message notifying that you can compare and make a pull request.
 You can either click that message, or access the pull request tab at the top of the repository page.
 If you choose the message, you can skip to step 5.

 2. From the Pull requests tab, click **New pull request**.
 Make sure the main branch is selected from the **base:** dropdown menu.